-Each of our Canal Flats and Mackenzie sites are connected to the British Columbia Hydro and Power Authority ("BC Hydro") electricity transmission network (69 kV grid-connection) and have been 100% powered by renewable energy since commencement of operations (currently approximately 97% sourced from clean or renewable sources as reported by BC Hydro and approximately 3% sourced from the purchase of RECs).
-Our contracts with BC Hydro have an initial term of one year and, unless terminated at the end of the initial term shall extend until terminated in accordance with the terms of the agreement upon six months notice.
+Each of our sites in British Columbia are connected to the British Columbia Hydro and Power Authority ("BC Hydro") electricity transmission network and have been 100% powered by renewable energy since commencement of operations (currently approximately 97% sourced from clean or renewable sources as reported by BC Hydro and approximately 3% accounted for by the purchase of RECs).
+Our contracts with BC Hydro have an initial term of one year and, unless terminated at the end of the initial term, shall extend until terminated in accordance with the terms of the agreement upon six months notice.